outkine/website-v2/_posts/2017-07-20-how-to-get-into-coding.md

 If you are more of a creative person, [learn web design](/posts/how-to-get-into-web-development/).
 It starts out with HTML/CSS which focuses more on visual design than logic.
 If you are more of	 a mathematical/logic person, [learn game development](/posts/how-to-get-into-game-development).
 Regardless of what you choose, remember that the key is not to give up and to actually give it a go.

 Also - no matter what coding you're doing, *DO NOT FORGET TO USE GOOGLE*!
 It is neither lazy nor bad practice to consult the web on absolutely anything and everything.
 Even the best coders forget/need help with certain things *all the time*, so do yourself a favor and Google any question that pops into your head.
 Someone has had it before you.

+Finally, I've found that examples are one of the best ways to really understand a concept.
+So the ideal learning procedure is: 1) completing a brief tutorial, 2) looking over a couple of examples, and 3) practicing.
+Again, do not forget to consult Google/the official documentation!